Tum Hi Ho: Critical reception

 The song received acclaim from critics.
 Glamsham gave a rating of 5 stars out of 5 and said, "It is indeed an exhilarating experience listening to the songs of Aashiqui 2 and in this age of mundane and average/repetitive musical fares that are being churned out, the audio of Aashiqui 2 is surely a treat for all music buffs.
 "Tum Hi Ho" and "Sunn Raha Hai" (both versions) are our favourites, but "Chahun Main Ya Naa" and "Piya Aaye Na" end up as a close second.
 A chartbusting musical experience indeed."
 Planet Bollywood commented "The song has all the hallmarks of a Mithoon creation; it's soulful, extremely touching and of course it's dripping with melody.
 The piano, strings, and beats are very effective in creating an eerie romantic atmosphere for the singer to transform the song and Arijit Singh does that magnificently."
 Koimoi commented, "Album opens with a heavy and deep voice of Arijit Singh crooning "Tum Hi Ho".
 Composer Mithoon has penned the lyrics for this passionate ballad which might remind one of the rest of the Bhatt music that has been heard in abundance in recent times, right from Raaz 3 to Jism 2.
 Arijit's voice does touch the listener's heart and lyrics support the passion as well."
 IANS wrote, "The album opens with "Tum Hi Ho".
 Sung by Arijit Singh, it starts slowly but gradually picks up the pace.
 Melodious and rhythmic, it has meaningful lyrics.
-A happy romantic number, it brings the story of a lover sharing his happiness with the world " while some critics call it a self-centred narration of a lover's heart along with a darkness.
+A romantic number that reflects both the joy and the emotional struggle of a lover.